rajesh-nitc/iac-multi-tier-webapp/README.md

 ## iac
+### prerequisite
+aws account \
+gcp account
 ### webapp
-3 tier application with a frontend in Angular, served by nginx webserver, backend in nodejs and a mysql database
+3-tier web application with frontend in Angular, served by nginx webserver, backend in nodejs and a mysql database

 ### folder structure
 There are four mutually exclusive projects in this repo: